-Over the same period the percentage of planning applications approved decreased from 92% to 91%.
+Over the same period the percentage of planning applications approved stayed the same at 91%.

-Of the 5 appeals that were decided during the year, 80% were dismissed.
-As Figure 9 shows, this was the third highest percentage of appeals dismissed in Wales and we were one of 14 LPAs that reached the 66% target.
+Of the 7 appeals that were decided during the year, 71% were dismissed.
+As Figure 9 shows, this was higher than the percentage of appeals dismissed across Wales as a whole and we were one of 14 LPAs that reached the 66% target.

-Figure 9: Percentage of appeals dismissed, 2014-15
+Figure 9: Percentage of appeals dismissed, 2015-16

-During 2014-15 we had no applications for costs at a section 78 appeal upheld.
+During 2015-16 we had no applications for costs at a section 78 appeal upheld.